-The technical debt metaphor has taken the software world with storm.
-No wonder, since software projects have their fair share of challenges.
 Most organizations find it hard to prioritize and repay their technical debt.
-The main reason is due to the scale of modern systems with million lines of code and multiple development teams; No one has a holistic overview.
+The main reason is the scale of modern systems with million lines of code and multiple development teams where no one has a holistic overview.
 So what if we could mine the collective intelligence of all contributing programmers and start to make decisions based on data from how the organization actually works with the code?
-This session introduces one such approach with the potential to change how we view software systems.

-Adam is a programmer that combines degrees in engineering and psychology.
-He's the founder of Empear AB where he designs tools for software analysis.
-He's also the author of Your Code as a Crime Scene, has written the popular Lisp for the Web and self-published a book on Patterns in C. His other interests include modern history, music and martial arts.
+Adam Tornhill is a programmer who combines degrees in engineering and psychology.
+He's the founder of Empear where he designs tools for software analysis.
+He's also the author of Your Code as a Crime Scene, Software Design X-Rays, Lisp for the Web, and Patterns in C. Adam's other interests include modern history, music, and martial arts.